roytwu/Tut_oop_cat1/README.md

 ------------

 ### class_oop
 This is a project about Class.
-Creating a class called "cat", which different cats can be named.
-And these cats can have different actions/mood defined as objects
+Creating a class called "cat", which different cats can be named And these cats can have different actions/mood defined as objects

 constructor & destructor